Corporate & Continuing Education Funding

 Continuing Education flexible payment option

-We now offer a payment option that allows students greater flexibility in paying for their Continuing Education tuition.
+We now offer a payment option that allows students greater flexibility in paying for their Corporate & Continuing Education tuition.
 10% is due upon enrolment (as well as material fees if applicable).
 The remainder of tuition is due 30 days prior to class start date.
-This video explains how to use the flexible payment option when registering for Continuing Education courses.

 Grants and government programs